-Students who opt to progress to the GCSE Food and nutrition course complete two one-hour lessons each week during Years 10 and 11.
-The course is designed for those who want to progress into the Food and Nutrition industry, but many choose this option because they enjoy cooking and they see it as an important skill for their adult life.
+Learners who opt to progress to the GCSE Food Preparation and Nutrition course complete five lessons each fortnight during Years 10 and 11.
+The course is designed for those who want to progress into the Food and Nutrition industry, however many choose this option because they enjoy cooking and they see it as an important skill for their adult life.
+Learners predominantly make high skill dishes.
+In January or February year 11 learners work on the NEA set by the exam board, researching, planning and creating three high skilled dishes and accompaniments in 3 hours.
+Learners build theory based knowledge on nutrition, science of food, safety and hygiene through theory only sessions and their practical application.

 The WJEC Eduqas GCSE in Food Preparation and Nutrition equips learners with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.